Notify me when is back in stock.

 An ode to the Shura mechanical keyboard

-My keyboard has a quirky feature: the pointing stick.
-Sometimes it seems to have a life of its own, deciding to jump wildly around just when I'm typing seriously.
-As if it wants to say: "Let me have a dance among those letters too!".
+My keyboard has a quirky streak: the pointing stick.
+Sometimes it seems to have a life of its own and decides to jump around wildly, right when I am seriously typing.
+As if it wants to say: "Let me do a little dance between those letters too!".

 Why the Shura mechanical keyboard?